phol/docs/content/en/docs/writing-markdown-latex/index.md

 ### Highlighting options

-The Academic theme uses [highlight.js](https://highlightjs.org) for source code highlighting, and highlighting is enabled by default for all pages.
+The Wowchemy theme uses [highlight.js](https://highlightjs.org) for source code highlighting, and highlighting is enabled by default for all pages.
 However, several configuration options are supported that allow finer-grained control over highlight.js.

 The following table lists the supported options for configuring highlight.js, along with their expected type and a short description.
 A "yes" in the **config.toml** column means the value can be set globally in `config.toml`, and a "yes" in the **preamble** column means that the value can be set locally in a particular page's preamble.